Maysunfalls/XFDashboard-Minimal-Theme/README.md

 ```
 Open XFDashboard settings and try out your new themes.

-##Extras
+## Extras
 **HIGHLY RECOMMENDED TO RUN XFDASHBOARD IN DAEMON MODE**
 ### XFDashboard Launch Script
-**REQUIRES xdotools***
+**REQUIRES xdotools**
 This script allows the opening of XFDashboard through a shortcut, and then closing it if the shortcut is run again.
 You can find this script in the extras folder, it's named *run.sh*.

 Simply install xdotools if you don't have it already, and then place the script wherever you want.
-You can then assign a shortcut to run the script through Settings-Keyboard-Application Shortcuts. **DISCLAIMER: ** *The script doesn't seem to work reliably this way, so I use a Fusuma shortcut instead.*
+You can then assign a shortcut to run the script through Settings-Keyboard-Application Shortcuts. **DISCLAIMER:** *The script doesn't seem to work reliably this way, so I use a Fusuma shortcut instead.*

 ### Fusuma Shortcut
 **REQUIRES Fusuma & xdotools & The launch script above**
 You can find my full Fusuma config in the extras folder, it's named *full-config.yml*.
 You can find the Fusuma config just containing the shortcut in the extras folder, it's named *lite-config.yml*.

 Follow the steps above to setup the launch script, but don't assign a keyboard shortcut.
-Install and configure Fusuma, install xdotools.
+Install and configure Fusuma.
 Either rename whichever of the config files you want to *config.yml*, or just copy the command from lite-config.yml and place it in your existing fusuma config.
 Go to /home/.config/fusuma/ If you're using my config, copy the renamed *config.yml* file into this folder.
-Open the config, and change the line *
+Open the config, and change the line: "path_to_launch_script/run.sh/", to wherever you placed the run.sh file in your own system.

+RESTART

 ##
 Enjoy!